CNC

 Posted by vahavta

 How do you make sure CNC isn’t too “real”?
-A conversation.

 I asked the other day for people’s burning CNC-related questions in preparation for teaching my CNC class.
 I got a lot of good and intriguing topics in response, but there was one I was immediately struck by: